iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run --run-all --jobs 4
 ```

-Each experiment is run _serially_ in its own temporary directory.
-If there are
+Each of these experiments is run _serially_ in its own temporary directory.
+If
-common stages across these experiments that need to be run, each experiment runs
+there are common stages across these experiments, they are run separately.
+For
-those separately.
-For example, for a pipeline composed of the stages
+example, for a pipeline composed of the stages `A -> B -> C`, if
-`A -> B -> C`, if `dvc exp run --queue -S param=value1` invalidates stage `A`,
+`dvc exp run --queue -S param=value1` invalidates stage `A`, all the pipeline is
-all the pipeline is run in all experiments.
+run in all experiments.

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure
 you're using a number of jobs that your environment can handle (no more than the